GWLab-UML/Lab-manual/CommunityGuidelines.md

 **Minimizing parachute science:** We are a lab group based in a country that has a continuing imperial and colonial history that often does work in locations that continue to experience the effects of colonialism.
 We work to minimize parachute science by engaging with the people that live in these locations and involving them in our research.
 This also applies to research within the US.
 This can look like a lot of different things including: collaborating with local scientists, engaging with non-profits and community groups, giving public presentations, doing informal science education, and training local communities.
 While we can get blinded by our science, it is important to remember that we should never work somewhere that we are not wanted.

 **Sustainability as a core value:** We acknowledge that the only way to stop climate change is to stop burning fossil fuels and that many efforts focused on carbon footprint or individual responsibility simply deflect blame from the corporations that are at fault.
 However, being mindful of our use and disposal of materials as a group can help us to understand changes we need to push for and help us to live according to our values.
 To that end, it is important that we keep track of lab supplies in the inventory, resulting in fewer expired products and more mindful ordering, when possible choose reusable over disposable and recyclable/durable materials (Glass, metal) over plastic (a petroleum product).
 In addition, when possible reuse or repurpose materials and break it down into its component parts.
 Organization and documentation help us to minimize waste while resisting hoarding.
 In addition, we choose to travel with purpose and limit unnecessary trips that require flying especially for short durations.
 When possible, we choose to take the train, bus, or drive in a carpool.

-**Use of large language models:** LLMs are a tool that should only be used to supplement human effort.
-The output of an LLM whether it is text or code must always be verified, tested, and edited.
-When LLMs are used, we must acknowledge their use.

 **Data management and reproducibility**
 **Samples**: Keep track of all samples in a csv that includes information on the storage method, storage location, and when the sample has been used completely.
 Upload csv to appropriate lab GitHub.